 This model was made to be sturdy, being capable to withstand a 1 meter (3.3 feet) drop.
 It has a great design and space at the back to store the leads.

 The auto range feature is a great advantage, especially for inexperienced users.
 Other cool features in this tool include: low battery indicator with audible signal, auto shut off, and data hold.

 This autoranging multimeter comes equiped with Bluetooth.
 You can use the manufacturer’s app in your smartphone for a second screen to another person.
 You can also save your readings in the app if you need to analyse it later.
 The multimeter comes with a pair of test leads, a bead thermocouple probe, a plug adapter, a 9V battery, and a user manual.
-This multimeter has a very reasonable price, as multimeters within the $50 price range usually don’t come with the Bluetooth feature.
+This multimeter is at a very reasonable price, as multimeters within the $50 price range don’t usually come with the Bluetooth feature.

 Add Extra Probes